yogi1003/bashrc/README.md

 # bashrc
 make your terminal cool

 nano .bashrc

-go to end line, and add
+go to end line and add

 bash /your/script/name.sh